 The ability to easily quantify and track these requests and the projects associated is a key element in gaining approved spend.
 By instituting a systematic service management solution that is integrated with project portfolio management, schools can track tickets related to projects and conversely can initiate projects from tickets.

-This approach gives the institution far more insight as to the true economic impact and benefit associated with various buildings.
+This approach gives the institution far more insight as to the true economic impact and benefits associated with various buildings.

 According to the report, in 2015, public campuses had an average backlog of over $108 per Gross Square Foot (GSF).
 Maintenance backlogs for private campuses averaged $88 per GSF, about 19 percent lower.
 Remember that private campuses invest about $0.50 more per GSF than public campuses, which may explain some of the difference.
 Still, the backlog in maintenance, modernization, and infrastructure has grown steadily for both public and private institutions since 2007.